The purpose of this module is to provide the professional nurse with information from the current medical literature about:

-When this set point is changed upwards, the thermoregulatory center senses - incorrectly - that body temperature is too low.
-Heat production and heat conservation mechanisms are activated and the patient develops a fever (Barrett, et al, 2012; Dinarello, et al, 2012; Miller, et al, 2012; Sherman, et al, 2012).
-Elevated levels of PGE2 are also produced in the peripheral tissues; this accounts for the arthralgias and myalgias - the aches and pains - that are often part of a febrile illness.
+When this set point is changed upwards, the thermoregulatory center senses incorrectly that body temperature is too low.
+Heat production and heat conservation mechanisms are activated, and the patient develops a fever (Kasper et al., 2016; Barrett et al., 2012).
+Elevated levels of PGE2 are also produced in the peripheral tissues, and it also accounts for the arthralgias and myalgias, aka the aches and pains, which are often part of a febrile illness.

 Fever: Helpful or Harmful?

-Infection is the most likely source of a fever, but auto-immune disorders, endocrine disorders, inflammatory reactions, malignancies, and vascular disorders can also cause fever (Miller, et al, 2012; Sherman, et al, 2012).
-Examples of these include: 1) sarcoidosis; 2) thyrotoxic storm; 3) acute respiratory distress syndrome; 4) lymphomas, and; 5) cerebral infarction.
+Infection is the most likely source of a fever, but auto-immune disorders, drugs, endocrine disorders, inflammatory reactions, malignancies, and vascular disorders can also cause fever (Bond, 2017; Miller et al., 2012; Sherman et al., 2012).
+Examples of non-infectious causes of fever include:

 |Anticholinergics, e.g., antihistamines, benztropine, tricyclic anti-depressants|